Selected research topics

 JHEP 0901 (2009) 044; arXiv:0712.0743 [hep-th]

-My complete list of publications is available here.
+For the complete list of publications, see here.